jboss-developer/jboss-eap-quickstarts/wsat-simple/README.md

 If you have not yet done so, you must [Configure Maven](../README.md#configure-maven) before testing the quickstarts.

-Start JBoss EAP 6.1 with the Custom Options
+Start the JBoss Server with the Custom Options
 ----------------------

 First, edit the log level to reduce the amount of log output.
 This should make it easier to read the logs produced by this example.
 To do this add the